mushfikurr/fortnite-discord-bot/README.md

 ```
 `token` is where your the discord token goes.
 `trn-token` is where your Fortnite Tracker API token goes.
-This file can easily be expanded, if you wanted to add more features which required a config.
+This file can easily be expanded, if you wanted to add more features which requires a config.

 ### Generating tokens
 Generating a discord token is explained [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
 Once you get the token, place it in the config.json file instead of the source.
-Generating a Fortnite Tracker API is simple, it can be requested [here](https://fortnitetracker.com/site-api)
+Generating a Fortnite Tracker API token is simple, it can be requested [here](https://fortnitetracker.com/site-api)

 ## Deploying the bot